mgjslearn/AI-Stock-Market-Summary-Bot/README.md

 Copy
 Edit
 pip install -r requirements.txt
-Create .env File
+Create .env File with Your API Keys

-env
+ini
 Copy
 Edit
 NEWS_API_KEY=your_news_api_key
 HF_TOKEN=your_huggingface_api_token
 Usage
-Run the script:
+Run the initial prototype script (no UI):

 bash
 Copy
 Edit
+python3 basic_stock_summarizer.py
+This fetches data for a fixed ticker/news query and prints the market summary in the console.

+Run the full Streamlit app with interface:

+bash
+Copy
+Edit
-python3 main.py
+streamlit run main.py
-Expected output:

-kotlin
+This launches a web app where you can enter tickers, select dates, view charts/news, and generate AI summaries interactively.

+Example Output (from the prototype) kotlin
 Copy
 Edit